 Whether speech is advertising or not affects the degree of First Amendment protection, and thus the degree of regulation, of that speech.
 The Supreme Court's landmark opinions on commercial speech provide the framework for determining whether speech is advertising.
-See, e.g., Lorillard Tobacco Co. v Reilly (2001) 533 US 525, 553.
 Commercial speech is "expression related solely to the economic interests of the speaker and its audience."
-Central Hudson Gas & Elec.
-Corp. v.
-Public Serv.
-Comm'n of N.Y.
-(1980) 447 US 557, 561.
-In Lorillard, the Court restated its Central Hudson test, which is a "framework for analyzing regulations of commercial speech" (533 US at 554 (quoting Central Hudson, 447 US at 566)):
+In Lorillard Tobacco Co. v.
+Reilly, the Court restated its Central Hudson test, which is a "framework for analyzing regulations of commercial speech" as follows:

-[A]t the outset, we must determine whether the expression is protected by the First Amendment.
+at the outset, we must determine whether the expression is protected by the First Amendment.
 For commercial speech to come within that provision, it at least must concern lawful activity and not be misleading.
 Next, we ask whether the asserted government interest is substantial.
 If both inquiries yield positive answers, we must determine whether the regulation directly advances the governmental interest asserted, and whether it is not more extensive than is necessary to serve that interest.

-In-stream content is generally regarded as "native advertising" if the advertiser is creating a demand for its product or service through the native advertising piece, which would support the conclusion that the speech is commercial.
-It is also relevant whether the advertiser had a role, or not, in creating the content.
+In-stream content generally is regarded as "native advertising" if the advertiser is creating a demand for its product or service through the native advertising piece, which would support the conclusion that the speech is commercial.
+It is relevant whether the advertiser had a role, or not, in creating the content.
 Further, it is relevant whether the sponsor of the content receives a commercial benefit from the sponsorship.
 In an early native advertising case involving Qualcomm, the National Advertising Division (NAD) of the Better Business Bureau suggested a rather broad reading of what constitutes advertising.
-See Qualcomm, Inc. (Snapdragon Processors), NAD Case Report #5633 (9/20/13).
-NAD ultimately concluded that (NAD Case Report #5633 at 3)

-sponsored content can convey an explicit message about a product, the benefits of using the product, or the disadvantages of a competing product.
+NAD ultimately concluded that sponsored content can convey an explicit message about a product, the benefits of using the product, or the disadvantages of a competing product.
 In such circumstances consumers have a compelling interest in knowing the sponsor of the content because the content conveys a commercial message that benefits the advertiser.

-Part of what makes the NAD's view of what is advertising so expansive is the nature of the sponsorship that NAD was considering.
+Part of what makes NAD's view of what is advertising so expansive is the nature of the sponsorship that NAD was considering.

-Qualcomm sponsored a series of articles on Mashable, called What's Inside, looking at the technology behind many electronic devices.
+Qualcomm sponsored a series of articles on Mashable, called "What's Inside," looking at the technology behind many electronic devices.
 Qualcomm did not have editorial rights to the articles or even any say in "planning, creating, or posting" any of the pieces.
-NAD Case Report #5633 at 1.
 Qualcomm's own processor, Snapdragon, was not featured in any of the What's Inside articles.
-During the term of the sponsorship, the index page for the What's Inside articles called out that they were "supported by Snapdragon," and the articles included a yellow bar indicating that the content was sponsored.
-NAD Case Report #5633 at 1.
-Advertisements for Snapdragon also ran on Mashable, contiguous to the articles.
-At the end of the sponsorship, the articles remained on the website, but Mashable removed the references to the Snapdragon sponsorship.
+During the term of the sponsorship, the index page for the What's Inside articles called out that they were "supported by Snapdragon," and the articles included a yellow bar indicating that the content was sponsored.7 Advertisements for Snapdragon also ran on Mashable, contiguous to the articles.
+At the end of the sponsorship, the articles remained on the Web site, but Mashable removed the references to the Snapdragon sponsorship.